confighub/flux-bridge/README.md

 ## Demo Deployment

-We can use a common Helm chart to check if the installation was successful, for example ingress-nginx.
+We can use a common Helm chart to check if the installation was successful, for example the reloader helm chart.
 First render it into ConfigHub.

 ```shell
 cub helm install --namespace reloader reloader reloader --repo https://stakater.github.io/stakater-charts